 Salvaged from historic buildings across the U.S.A., this collection can be used for exterior applications in warmer climates.
-All bricks are solid with no holes, easily adaptable as driveway paving materials, or for patios, garden paths and more.
+All recycled brick pavers are solid with no holes, easily adaptable as driveway paving materials, or for patios, garden paths and more.

 The careful craftsmanship and material resources of a bygone era went into the making of these used brick pavers, resulting in a mellow, natural look as well as strength that will last for generations.
 We will be delighted to help you find the perfect size, color and texture for your project, and ship nationwide direct to your jobsite.

 NOTE: Because brick common pavers retain some moisture, they may crack or break if subjected to multiple freezes/thaws per year.
 For cold climates, we recommend using our brick streetpavers which are extremely hard fired and impervious to water, or granite cobblestones.